 Score: Unity: 1, Unreal Engine: 1.
 Unity is a clear winner here.
 If you are a new developer who wants to start developing games, then Unity will be a better choice.

 Regarding graphics, both engines are enough to fill a game developer’s needs.
 Unity is good for 2D and 3D game development, where Unreal Engine is more for 3D games.
-The graphics in Unreal Engine look more natural compared to Unity.
+The graphics in Unreal Engine looks more natural compared to Unity.
 In Unity3D, a developer has to go an extra mile to make the game stunning.
 With Unreal Engine, you can create the graphical games having the same performance on PC as well as on mobile phones.

 According to TairaGames 3D games made in Unity are likely to drain the battery faster while a 2D game made in Unity will drain the battery slower as compared Unreal Engine.
 From the beginning, Unreal is always been focusing more on the graphics while Unity Technologies has been focusing on 2D, ease of use and other features of the software.

 Score: Unity: 0, Unreal Engine 4: 1.
 Regarding graphics in the comparison, Unreal Engine is a perfect winner.
 If you are a well-trained programmer and want to make awesome 3D games, then Unreal Engine will be a better choice.